pezy4303675/Pezy-Script-0.2/README.md

 end

 local function UpdateESP()
+    if not Config.ESPEnabled then
+        for _, drawings in pairs(State.ESPDrawings) do
+            for _, drawing in pairs(drawings) do
+                drawing.Visible = false
+            end
+        end
+        return
+    end

-    if not Config.ESPEnabled then return end
+    if not LocalPlayer.Character or not LocalPlayer.Character:FindFirstChild("HumanoidRootPart") then return
+    end

+    local myPos = LocalPlayer.Character.HumanoidRootPart.Position

     for player, drawings in pairs(State.ESPDrawings) do
         if not IsAlive(player) or IsTeammate(player) then
-            -- Esconder tudo
             for _, drawing in pairs(drawings) do
                 drawing.Visible = false
             end